CodingMindHQ/Thirukumaran/README.md

 * Open Vscode App in the extension window install *Node.js Modules Intellisense , node.js Extension Pack and VS code for Node.js* extensions to run without any errors.
 * Now open terminal in VScode and create react app.
-> To creae a new React app type:
+> To create a new React app type:
 ```sh
 npx create-react-app my-app
 ```